keith9820/iOS-Programming/README.md

 1. Course introduction, Objective-C
 2. Views
-4. View Controllers, Notification
-5. Tables
-6. Using the Camera, Modal Views
+3. View Controllers and delegation
+4. UITableView and UITableViewController
+5. UINavigationController and the camera
+6. Autolayout
-7. Saving and Loading Data
+7. Autorotation, UIPopoverController and modal view controllers
-8. CoreData
-9. Touch Events and Gestures
+8. Subclassing UITableViewCell and dynamic type
-10. Web Services, Master-Detail Communications, iCloud
+9. Web Services, the UIWebView, and UISplitViewController
+10. Core Data

 #### Lesson 1 (Feb.
 26)